How to Prevent Finances From Ruining Your Marriage

 Four years later, we’re still quite broke, but we’re still married and still in love.
 We laugh about it and say, “Hey, we’re broke, but we’re not poor!”
 By that, we mean broke is temporary.
 Poor is an identity.

 I’m not an expert on marriage, so I won’t insult you by pretending to be.
-However, I will direct your attention to the One who is.
+However, I will direct your attention to many resources and things that have helped us.